tulane-cmps6610-fall-2025/problem-set-03-mahsanhabib/answers.md

 - **2c.**
     - For 2*a* (single-list dedup, preserve order):
-        - *iterate*: Useful.
-Carry state (seen, result) left-to-right to emit first occurrences only.
+        - *iterate*: No advantegeous as we need to preserve the order.
         - *reduce*: Possible but not advantageous for span when preserving global order.
 Here, the merge must be sequential to keep first-appearance order.
-        - *map/filter/scan*: Not sufficient by themselves to use here.
+        - *map/filter/scan*: Not useful to use.

     - For 2*b* (multi-list dedup, order not required):
         - *map*: Useful to turn each list $A_i$ into a local set of uniques in parallel.